Krashmazy/Krashmazy/README.md

-# 🚀 Welcome to the Beginner's Cantina!
+# 🚀 Welcome to the Cantina !
 You are our Only Hope. 🌌

 ## Greetings, Young Padawan Developer! 👋
 I am [Your Jedi Name], a coding Jedi still learning the ways of the Force.
 Transmitting my messages from the humble planet of [Your Planet], where the syntax is as mysterious as the Force.